 “Most people do not really want freedom, because freedom involves responsibility, and most people are frightened of responsibility.”
 Sigmund Freud, Civilization and its Discontents

 96 hours.
 96 hours was all it took for my top trending FB news story to go from Rob Kardashian being fat again to this.
 From my friends’ sharing brunch pics (Why are the skinniest girls always posting about brunch?
 Like I know you didn’t eat those eggs benedict and stay a size 0, Jenny.
-I looked at a lemon ricotta pancake once and gained 6 and a half pounds), to sharing these links.
-I’m not going to write an open letter to Trump about my optimism (I have little), or tell you that my friends and I are scared (we are), or condemn Trump’s policies ( I do), or ask us all to come together (we have to).
-I’m here to address the influx of messages I’ve gotten regarding the illegitimacy of protest.
-Between DM’s in my Instagram (seriously the days of just receiving dick pics and “u hot;)” messages seem like innocuous distant dreams) from people I once knew in high school taunting me and telling me my efforts would have no tangible effect, to memes popping up all over Facebook calling us “whiney sore losers,” I want to educate you all on the importance of civil disobedience.
+I looked at a lemon ricotta pancake once and gained 6 and a half pounds), to my friends sharing this.
+I’m not going to write an open letter to Trump about my optimism (I have little), or tell you that my friends and I are scared (we are), or condemn Trump’s policies ( I do).
+Instead, I’m going to address the influx of messages I’ve gotten recently regarding the illegitimacy of protest.
+Between DM’s in my Instagram from people I once knew in high school taunting me and telling me my efforts would have no tangible effect, to memes popping up all over Facebook calling us “whiney sore losers,” I want to educate you all on the importance of civil disobedience.

 “Is a democracy, such as we know it, the last improvement possible in government?
 Is it not possible to take a step further towards recognizing and organizing the rights of man?”
 Henry David Thoreau, Civil Disobedience